 Currently, safe bicycle and pedestrian routing is limited and is not fully coordinated with the existing transit system or town center development.
-RiverCOG is finalizing the region's Bicycle and Pedestrian Plan using consultant services.
-RiverCOG planning goals include implementation of recommendations and staffing of the RiverCOG Bike-Ped Committee.
+RiverCOG is continuing to work on implementing recommendations in the Bicycle and Pedestrian Master Plan.

 TRANSIT ORIENTED DEVELOPMENT